 Under the new legislation, your school may need to introduce tighter record keeping and mapping where the data is processed – whether it’s done internally or by a third party.
 In order to prove compliance, schools will need to document every system that processes personal data.

 Schools will need to do somewhat of an audit on their data, ensuring what is on file is up-to-date, not kept there for too long, and processed in a safe and secure manner.

 What you can do:

 Your school is probably already well-equipped to handle personal data, but as the legislation becomes tougher, there are a few ways you can prepare:

 - Figure out what aspects of the new legislation your school is not already following, and work to address them.

 - Find out where your data is stored, how long it’s kept, where it goes and how it’s used.
 Making a list of these should uncover any warning bells.

 - Check that the software you use is also GDPR compliant, including all apps.

-We’ve got your back – data privacy and data security are built into Schoolbox.
+We’ve got your back – data privacy and data security are built into Schoolbox learning management system and community portal software.
 We will always work to protect your data and make sure it is secure.

 Our policy ensures that we never give access to any private information without appropriate authority and permissions, and only provide access to trusted third parties.
 This keeps our system free from vulnerabilities, assuring we only store and display the data required to deliver our features.